A Way Abroad Logo

 Most of the time the parents want to know that you are willing to commit, have qualifications (like an English certificate), and have experience working with children.

-5. English Academies vs Public Schools
+5. English Academies

-Some schools, like the international schools, will help you apply for a work visa, but many people stay and work under a tourist visa, even though you technically aren’t supposed to.
+Some schools, like international schools, will help you apply for a work visa, but many people stay and work under a tourist visa, even though you technically aren’t supposed to.
 With a tourist visa you can stay in the country for 180 consecutive days.

 Need to supplement your income?
 Learn how to teach English online as a side gig.

-Expat Life in Panama
+Life Specifically in Panama City

-Panama is a tropical country which means there are beautiful beaches, lush mountains, and humidity 365 days a year, even during the rainy season.
-And like the heat, there is traffic constantly, so the weather and the traffic are two things you will want to keep in mind when traveling to and from your teaching gig.
+Just like the heat, there is traffic constantly, so the weather and the traffic are two things you will want to keep in mind when traveling to and from your teaching gig.

 The biggest thing to remember is the holidays.
 During the month of November and part of December, up until Carnival, the city slows down and people work less.
+This can be great if you also want to enjoy your surroundings but if you're focused completely on private lessons, know that your students might fall off the map during those months, affecting your income.

-What I loved about living in Panama was the diversity.
+What I loved about living in Panama City was the diversity.
 I made friends with not just other Americans, but people from Venezuela, Canada, Germany, France, Japan, and many more places.

 If you live in the city, the cost of living can be a little high, but there are endless amounts of things to do.
 Panama isn’t a perfect country and oftentimes things move very slowly, but you will learn to embrace the chill Caribbean vibe when some things don’t go your way.